 Taking photos of textile art using a smartphone

-We know it can be tricky to photograph stitched fabrics and capture all the wonderful textures and colours.
-Sometimes it’s a challenge to avoid shadows and washed out areas on the image.
+We know from our Stitch Club members that it can be tricky to photograph stitched fabrics and capture all the wonderful textures and colours.
+Sometimes, it’s a challenge to avoid shadows and washed-out areas in the image.

 Without a sound knowledge of photography techniques or access to professional equipment, getting fantastic photographs of your art can be tough.
 And textile art poses its own distinct challenges as artworks can come in a wide range of sizes, shapes and forms.